Bibhash7/ResumeSage/README.md

 # ResumeSage: Resume Reviewer with AI-Powered Insights

 ## Overview
-This project is an AI-driven Resume Reviewer built using Django and Celery, leveraging **Ollama** for intelligent resume analysis.
-It streamlines the process of reviewing resumes by integrating modern backend technologies and secure storage solutions, ensuring a seamless and efficient user experience.
+This project is an AI-driven Resume Reviewer built using Django and Celery, leveraging Ollama for intelligent resume analysis.
+The application securely uploads resumes to an S3 bucket, reads and processes their content, and sends the review results directly to the user’s email.
+The user authentication is managed through PostgreSQL, and asynchronous task management is powered by Celery with AWS LocalStack SQS as the message broker.

+This application offers seamless integration between cutting-edge AI and modern backend technologies, ensuring a smooth and efficient user experience.

 ## Features